|

 Dr Lili Jiang's thesis evaluates the use of soft law as a method for regulating procurement from a trade perspective.
 By using a theoretical legal analysis of the use of soft law instruments in the area of public procurement, she seeks to provide detailed evaluation of current soft law procurement instruments, focusing on techniques.
 This involves a contrast between soft law approaches and hard law approaches within the current international procurement instruments to see what soft law can better offer than hard law, and also involves comparing different techniques employed by different soft law regimes in the context of international procurement law.

-A Supplier Review System as part of the Government Procurement System for China (full text available)
+A Supplier Review System as part of the Government Procurement System for China

-By Dr. Xingling Zhang
+By Dr Xingling Zhang

-Supervised by Professor Sue Arrowsmith and Dr. Ping Wang
+Supervised by Professor Sue Arrowsmith and Dr Ping Wang

 Date of viva: December 2009